shady-cs15/CoMLRL/README.md

 python3 -m pip install comlrl
 ```

-To use the latest version of CoMLRL, please install it by cloning this repository:
+If you want to use the latest version of CoMLRL, please clone this repository and install it in editable mode:

 ```bash
 cd CoMLRL